Wholeness

 In one episode of his show, The Joy of Painting, he demonstrates this in the way he transforms an old, “unwanted” painting into a beautiful new landscape.
 He gracefully turns “mistakes” into stunning works of art, and even embraces the new direction former “accidents” take him.

-Freedom doesn’t come with erasing, whiting out, or numbing one’s “mistakes” or perceived failures.
-Instead, we can embrace opportunities to paint over them with new ones.
+Freedom doesn’t come with erasing or whiting out our “mistakes” or perceived failures.
 Like Bob Ross, we learn to let our “happy little accidents” form intriguing new landscapes over time.
-From here, our own paintings or “life pictures” become more beautiful, refined, and captivating in the end.
+From here, our own life paintings become more beautiful, refined, and captivating in the end.

 Leave a Reply